samdemaeyer/ember-reload-gif/README.md

 # Ember-reload-gif
 When a gif has an animation, the image will be cached by the browser, when you render the image again (example after redirection of a page), the animation will be considered as already played.
 Therefore, the animation will not be played again.
 This plugin provides a helper that reloads gifs whenever you render them.

-For an example, follow the [#installation-1](installation steps) and run the project locally.
+For an example, follow the [installation steps](#installation-1) and run the project locally.

 ## Installation
 ember-reload-gif is an ember-cli addon.
 You can install it via: